SebastianGomezVidal/programsCatalog/Swiss_Trains_Android_React_Native/Readme.md

 4. from terminal locate the cloned project

-5. npm install -g react-native-cli (on the project's path)
+5. run npm install -g react-native-cli (on the project's path)

 6. run react-native run-android